HewlettPackard/shs-governance-model/SUPPORT.md

 <!-- Questions can go to [GitHub discussions][chat]. -->

-Questions can go to [Slack][slack].
+Questions can go to Slack.
 Please reach out to the team in the #slingshot-host-software channel.

 Help us help you!
 Spend time framing questions and add links and resources.